debils-tech/not_zero/README.md

 ## Project status and roadmap

-Project is now developing by the single person, so development is not very fast.
+Project is now being developed by a single person in his personal time, so development is not very fast.
-It currently at very early stage, can contain breaking changes **(including a posibility of user data loss)**.
+It is currently at the very early stage, can contain breaking changes **(including a posibility of user data loss)**.

 Here is roadmap of project and what features are necessary to "complete" each stage: